 Can you promise to find the information I’m looking for before I sign a contract?
 No competent genealogist can guarantee that the information you seek will be found, at least for projects of any depth or complexity.
-I always expect to find information, and I usually do, but I want my clients to understand that they are paying for my time, knowledge and talent, not for guaranteed results.
+I always hope to find information, but I want my clients to understand that they are paying for my time, knowledge and talent, not for guaranteed results.
 The records you seek may have been lost, destroyed or misplaced.
-Mistakes are surprisingly common in records, resulting in names, dates, locations, and other details that may remain hidden.
+Older records may no longer exist or may never have been created at all.
+Mistakes are surprisingly common in indexes and in records, resulting in names, dates, locations, and other details that may remain hidden.
 And even the longest-standing family stories from the most trusted of relatives can have errors that take the research in the wrong direction.
 My job is to use my training, resources, skills and experience to conduct a thorough search and to think outside the box when records are absent.

 What information do you need from me?
 The more you can tell me about your ancestors, the better.
 Names, dates, and locations are important pieces of the puzzle, and family stories, heirlooms and documents can help fill in the picture.
 I will give you a family history questionnaire and ask you to provide me with information with two goals in mind.
 First, I want to start off on a solid foundation, so if you have information, it will jumpstart the research and help the search to be more focused.
 Second, I don’t want to waste your time or money by searching for information you already have.
 But if you don’t have much information, don’t worry.
 I’ll use whatever you can give me and go from there.